Kim Etherington PhD

 1995: PhD (Adult male survivors of Childhood Sexual Abuse)

 For over 24 years I have been accredited as a counsellor and supervisor by the British Association for Counselling (BACP) by whom I was honoured with a Fellowship in 2007 in recognition of my contributions to the profession..

-I have a busy supervision practice where I support counsellors, psychotherapists, health professionals, social workers and organisational managers.
+I have been a qualified supervisor since 1995 and have supported counsellors, psychotherapists, health professionals, social workers and organisational managers.